Yorkshire Junior/Youth Constitution 2015

 35.3 If a fine is not paid by a player or any other person associated with a Member Club (eg a supporter) the Member Club shall be responsible for the payment of the fine.

-35.4 All fines must be paid by the last Monday of the following month from the date of the fixture or discipline meeting otherwise it will automatically be doubled and ALL fixtures for that Member Club shall be suspended for the next coming weekends fixtures and awarded to the opposing teams with a score of 18 - 0 against this will continue until any outstanding fines are paid.
+35.4 All fines must be paid by the last Monday of the following month from the date of the fixture or discipline meeting otherwise it will automatically be doubled and ALL fixtures for the offending age group for that Member Club shall be suspended for the next coming weekends fixtures and awarded to the opposing teams with a score of 18 - 0 against, where the fine is a Club fine (Discipline or General GS) then this will include all teams within their club affiliated to the league.
+This will continue until any outstanding fines are paid.

 35.5 All fines must be made payable to the Yorkshire Junior League and must be sent direct to the League Treasurer payments to any Management Members will not be accepted as paid.